Hierochloe odorata: Ecology

 Hierochloe odorata is a marshland species occupying the middle range of habitat between dune and salt marsh ecosystems.
 The species shows little preference for a soil's nutrient or water content, but is rigidly restricted by pH and salinity.
 The species is consistently associated with Juncus balticus in marshlands, and Ammophila breviligulata in dune ecosystems.
 The species reaches peak abundance on the edge of these competing species ranges.
 The associated plants are thought to be major inhibitors of growth.
 The species is only documented to be browsed by the American pika (Ochotona princeps) and European bison.
 Other native herbivores, such as white-tailed deer, elk or American bison may graze on it.
 The chemical coumarin, which creates the species signature vanilla smell, has a bitter taste that deters grazers.

 Propagation

 Propagation is easiest by cutting out plugs from established plants.
 These plugs should have at least one active rhizome, and grow rapidly under greenhouse care.
-When establishing stands in the wild, Hierochloe odorata seeds require a period of cold temperatures before they germinate, and a germinate at a rate of 25-50%.
+When establishing stands in the wild, Hierochloe odorata seeds require a period of cold temperatures before they germinate, and germinate at a rate of 25-50%.
 Hierochloe odorata grows best in soil with few competing weeds, loose texture and moistened to the point of surface puddling.
 Seedlings require constant moisture until they sprout, around 10 to 14 days later.